lumail/lumail/README.md

 ### Running from `git`-checkout

-If you wish to run directly from a `git`-checkout you'll need to add some command-line flags to change the default behaviour:
+If you wish to run directly from a `git`-checkout you'll need to add some command-line flags to change the default behavior:

 * Change the location from which Lua libraries are fetched.
 * Disable the loading of the global configuration-files.